AnsImran/Machine-Learning-for-Analyzing-Zebrafish-Brain-Activity/README.md

-# Machine-Learning-for-Analyzing-Zebrafish-Brain-Activity

-## This repository contains a record of the work I completed during my internship at the Laboratoire Jean Perrin, Sorbonne Université (Université Paris 6).

 # 🧠 Machine Learning to Analyze Brain of Zebrafish

 > This repository summarizes my internship work at **Laboratoire Jean Perrin, Sorbonne Université**, where I applied machine learning techniques — specifically, **compositional Restricted Boltzmann Machines (cRBMs)** — to analyze neural activity in zebrafish.